 In the past year, there have been two significant medication recalls due to manufacturing contamination.
 One involved spinal injections that were infected by viruses that cause meningitis, while another involved a bipolar medication that was contaminated with an antibiotic.

 If You Suspect that You Were Hurt

 Federal law strictly regulates pharmaceutical manufacturing, and it may be a simple matter of investigating the medicine’s batch to see if it has harmed patients.
-However, pharmaceutical companies will often do everything in their power to prevent news about a contamination from spreading.
-Individuals hurt by a possibly defective medication should contact a Virginia, Maryland or Washington, D.C. injury attorney.
+However, pharmaceutical companies will often do everything in their power to prevent news about contamination from spreading.
+Individuals hurt by a possibly defective medication should contact a Virginia, Maryland, or Washington, D.C. injury attorney.

 Clean rooms can also harm the people who work inside of them.
 If employers neglect to maintain the ventilation equipment, pharmaceutical workers may inhale the raw ingredients of the drugs.
 In some cases, older clean rooms may have been built with asbestos-maintaining materials.
 Companies can be held liable for the workplace injuries caused by their failure to provide a safe workplace.